 4. You Want a Husband...
 Right Now!

 No matter how long your relationship has been, if you haven’t spoken about marriage at all, it’s unrealistic to expect him to pop the question.
 Forget about how many months or years you’ve been together.
 When the time is right, you’ll both feel it.
 It’s best to go into a commitment like marriage after several discussions on your life ahead and what both of you want individually and as a couple.
 If you want to marry him, tell him...or throw subtle hints his way.
 If he wants it, he’ll let you know too.
 If he doesn’t want long-term commitment, find somebody else who wants the same things as you.
 Don’t force anyone to change for you - both of you will regret it in the future.
 It is best to stay single until you figure out the perfect one!

 5. When He Becomes the Centre of Your Life

-Strong, independent women don’t need to make a guy the centre of their lives.
+Strong, independent women don’t need to make a guy the center of their lives.
 He should be a part of your life, not all of it.
 You have other, more important people to think about too.
 Never ignore your family or your friends or even yourself to keep him happy.
 If he is the right guy for you, he’ll understand that and give you your space.
 And you should do the same.
 Expecting him to be around you or with you on the phone all day is both impractical and unhealthy.

 6. If You Feel the Need for Public Declarations to Validate Your Relationship